 A few years later, he hit it off big time in his home country thanks to box office smash hits Fuck ju Göhte (2013) and Fuck ju Göhte 2 (2015).
 However, he has also made some notable appearances in productions that were popular on an international scale such as The Physician (2013), The Mortal Instruments – City of Bones (2013) or Who am I – No System is Safe (2014).

 Photo: Daniel Brühl in Rush © Universal Pictures

 Daniel César Martín Brühl González was born in Barcelona, Spain to a Spanish mother and a German father who in turn was born in Brazil.
 Shortly after his birth, the family moved to Cologne, Germany, where Daniel grew up.
 Due to his multicultural background, he is fluent in an astonishing six languages (Catalan, German, English, Portuguese, Spanish and French)!

 After he hit it off with the worldwide successful German post-communism flick Good Bye, Lenin! in 2003, he has probably starred in more international box office hits than any other contemporary German actor.
-Among these were, once again, Inglourious Basterds (in which he showed off his French), Rush (2013), The Countess (2009), Burnt (2015), A Most Wanted Man (2013), The Fifth Estate (2013) or most recently Colonia (2015) alongside Emma Watson.
+Among these were, once again, Inglourious Basterds (in which he showed off his French), Rush (2013), The Countess (2009), Burnt (2015), A Most Wanted Man (2013), The Fifth Estate (2013) or Colonia (2015) alongside Emma Watson.

 Now it's your turn: Who is your favorite actor or actress "made in Germany"?
 Have I missed anyone?
 Let me know in the comments below!